 He's the guy that leaked potentially classified information in order to trigger the special counsel with his buddy Robert Mueller.

-Now he's getting ready, you know, to pursue his television career on conspiracy TV MSNBC.
+Now he's getting ready, you know, to pursue his television career on conspiracy TV, MSNBC.

 You know, we all knew this was going to happen.

-You can see it, you taste it, you feel it.
+You can see it.

 And he's one of those people.

-And he's so arrogant on his Twitter account, so sanctimonious and self-righteous as if he is the sole arbiter of all that is good in America.
+And he's so arrogant on his Twitter account, so sanctimonious and self-righteous, as if he is the sole arbiter of all that is good in America.

 Clearly has a total disdain for Donald Trump, like a lot of people in his orbit.

-But anyway, so the first steps are, you know, he's now going to do these interviews, and uh the mainstream media can barely contain their excitement.
+But anyway, so the first steps are, you know, he's now going to do these interviews, and the mainstream media can barely contain their excitement.

-You know, I mean, is Colbert and Stephanopoulos going to ask, you know, why he never investigated Clinton's lies?
+You know, I mean, is Colbert and Stephanopoulos going to ask, you know, why he never investigated Clinton's lies, why he never prosecuted obvious felonies, crimes, mishandling, classified information, why he lied to the American people.

 And that puts people's lives in jeopardy.